ha0ye/personal-website/content/home/about.md

 # Biography

 I am a Postdoctoral Associate and Moore Data Fellow in the [Weecology Lab](weecology.org) at the University of Florida.
-My research focuses on using empirical data to understand how ecosystems persist and change over time.
+I study how natural ecosystems persist and change over time.

-My research consists of two main components.
-1. I work on methods to analyze time series data and infer mechanisms and dynamical behavior.
-2. I apply these methods to data, mainly from ecosystems, to test hypotheses, infer causal relationships, and forecast future behavior.
+My research consists of developing new methods for analyzing time series data, testing them on real observations, and using them to answer questions about the generality of dynamic behaviors.
+For example, I am interested in quantifying the speed and form of ecosystem change (i.e. stability / resilience); how changes manifest across temporal, spatial, and taxonomic scales; and ultimately, constructing causal models that can guide forecasts and management.

+## need some text about motivations